lxsllvn/spruceGBS/04_realignment/README.md

 ## Overview

-This directory implements the indel realignment steps of the spruceGBS pipeline using GATK 3.7.
+Implements **Step 4: indel realignment** of the spruceGBS pipeline using GATK 3.7.

 ---